Swapnajoy/See-and-Tell/README.md

 ## 🚀 Model Architecture

-In this section, we’ll describe the key components of the **VLMRAG** model.
 The architecture is designed to handle both **image** and **text** inputs, retrieve relevant content from an external knowledge base, and fuse all this information for text generation or loss calculation.
 The following components are essential to the model's functionality:

 ### **1. Image Encoder**
 - The **Image Encoder** is based on the **Vision Transformer (ViT)**, which processes the input image and generates a feature embedding that represents the content of the image.